enghwa/ecommerce-shopfront-on-aws/1_PrimaryRegion/README.md

 ## Completion

 Congratulations you have configured the bookstore in the primary region (Ireland).
-In the next module, you will replicate your data (Blog data in Aurora, Web content in S3, Book data in DynamoDB) to the secondary region (Singapore) and build the same Blog and Bookstore application in the secondary region (Singapore) for Resilience and High availability.
+In the next module, you will replicate your data (Blog data in Aurora RDS, Web content in S3, Book data in DynamoDB) to the secondary region (Singapore) and build the same Blog and Bookstore application in the secondary region (Singapore) for Resilience and High availability.

 Module 2: [Build a Secondary region](../2_SecondaryRegion/README.md)